Do's and Don'ts for College Fairs

 Before the fair, research colleges you’re interested in visiting, and come prepared with questions that can’t be answered on the college’s website.
 For example, you might ask what academic programs are the most popular at the college, what specific academic programs are like, what support services are available, or what kind of student succeeds on campus.
 If the admissions rep can’t answer your questions, ask who else at the college you can contact and get that person’s contact information.

-While you should dress comfortably and casually for a virtual college fair, don’t overdo it (no pajamas!).
-Consider using a virtual background or point your camera away from any background that might be distracting.
+While you should dress comfortably and casually for a virtual college fair, you should look your best.
+The same goes if you’re attending virtually (no pajamas!).
+If you’re attending a fair online, consider using a virtual background or point your camera away from any corners of the room that might be distracting.

 DO: CONNECT WITH THE ADMISSIONS REP

 Make every effort to speak with the representatives of the colleges you’re interested in.
-Not only will you likely learn something new about the school, but making the effort to speak with a rep can give you a chance to show that you’ve taken the time to do some research into the college and that you’re serious about finding a good college fit.
-At the virtual college fairs hosted by the National Association for College Admissions Counseling (NACAC), you can schedule one-on-one meetings with a college representative in advance.
-Be sure to ask the representatives you meet for their contact information if they haven’t provided it, and use it if you have more questions later on.
+Not only will you likely learn something new about the school but you'll show the admissions rep that you’ve taken the time to do some research into the college and that you’re serious about finding a good college fit.
+Be sure to ask the representatives you meet for their contact information if they haven’t provided it and use it if you have more questions later on.
+At some fairs, you may be able to schedule a one-on-one meeting with a college representative in advance.

 DO: ATTEND AN INFORMATION SESSION